GENERAL INFORMATION ON THE WORK OF THE COMMITTEE

 The significance of the Al-Qaida Sanctions List

 As noted, the Committee, under its mandate, has established and maintains a list of names of individuals and entities with respect to Al-Qaida and individuals, groups, undertakings and entities associated with it (“the Al-Qaida Sanctions List”).
-The List currently contains around 285 names and is split into two sections covering (1) individuals and (2) entities associated with Al-Qaida.
 The Al-Qaida Sanctions List serves as the foundation for the implementation and enforcement of sanctions against Al-Qaida and their associates.
 The Committee is continuously seeking to improve the information on the Al-Qaida Sanctions List to ensure that the sanctions measures can be implemented effectively.

 Strengthening the sanctions measures in response to the changing nature of the threat posed by Al-Qaida

-The Security Council strengthened the sanctions regime with resolution 2083 (2012), adopted on 17 December 2012, which renewed the mandate of the Monitoring Team.
+The Security Council strengthened the sanctions regime with resolution2161 (2014), adopted on 17 June 2014, which renewed the mandate of the Monitoring Team.
 The resolution reaffirmed the acts and activities that indicate that an individual or entity is associated with Al-Qaida, and thus is eligible for designation on the Al-Qaida Sanctions List and subject to the three sanctions measures.
 The resolution specifically states that such acts or activities include:

 - participation in the financing, planning, facilitating, preparing or perpetrating of acts or